Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Three generation N=0 MSSM-like models made from N=1 supersymmetric D6-branes

 \begin{itemize}

 \item Chiral Spectrum

 \end{itemize}

-Most of the matter becomes massive by appropriate Yukawa couplings - denoted in table (\ref{susymodels}) by using the $``+''$ sign - while there are only \footnote{apart from the $up$-quarks which are massless} two pairs of chiral fields - where the matter in each pair has opposite hypercharges with respect to the the surviving gauge group $SU(3)_c \times SU(2)_L \times U(1)_Y$ - that we were not able to find a mass term; denoted in table (\ref{susymodels}) by using the $``-''$ sign.
-However, if this model is semirealistic it is worthwhile to examine some of its revealing phenomenology.
+Most of the matter becomes massive by appropriate Yukawa couplings - denoted in table (\ref{susymodels}) by using the \rq\rq{}+\rq\rq{} sign.
+There are only \footnote{, apart from the $up$-quarks in the $\bar{ \Yasymm}$ of SU(3) which are massless,} two pairs of chiral fields where the matter in each pair has opposite hypercharges with respect to the the surviving gauge group $SU(3)_c \times SU(2)_L \times U(1)_Y$ - that we were not able to find a mass term; denoted in table (\ref{susymodels}) by using the \rq\rq{}-\rq\rq{} sign.
+However, even with the latter drawback it is worthwhile to examine some of its revealing phenomenology.